Sunday, September 12, 2021

 Origin in Chainmail

 Intitially, OD&D was played essentially with chainmail combat rules.
 Chainmail was designed for tabletop battles between armies, so rules needed to be simple and resolution quick.
 The level of detail for combat of modern D&D versions would have made for unbearably slow resolution for dozens of combatants.
-In OD&D, all character classes had d6 as hit dice, and all weapons dealt d6 damage.
+In OD&D, all character classes had d6 as hit dice, and all weapons and nearly all monsters dealt d6 damage.
 There were no skills or feats.
 There were just 3 classes.
-Even using d20 to determine hits or misses against armor was even presented as an "Alternative Combat System", the default was Chainmail.
+Even using d20 to determine hits or misses against armor was presented as an "Alternative Combat System", the default was Chainmail.

 First and foremost, the FRPG is not a combat simulation.
 It is something entirely different.
 [11]